 Elena is an applied health researcher with expertise in employing mixed methods and a particular interest in the development and evaluation of complex interventions.
 Much of her research has been focussed on tobacco smoking and severe mental illness (especially inpatient settings), but she has also been involved in research related to smoking in other vulnerable groups, such as the homeless, prisoners, and looked-after children in residential care.
 Elena has also led a large NIHR-funded RCT on the effectiveness of a complex intervention to reduce children’s exposure to secondhand tobacco smoke in the home in deprived communities.
 Other interests related to tobacco research include electronic cigarettes, harm reduction and relapse prevention; holistic approaches towards treating multiple addictions and towards addressing poor physical health in people with mental disorder; and strategies to address health inequalities in vulnerable groups.

-Elena has been active in developing a research portfolio related to Human-Animal Interaction (HAI) and health in a variety of populations across the human life span and is collaborating with a wide variety of academic and non-academic organisations in this context.
+Elena has recently been active in developing a research portfolio related to Human-Animal Interaction (HAI) and health in a variety of populations across the human life span and is collaborating with a wide variety of academic and non-academic organisations in this context.

 Elena will be very happy to discuss potential for supervision in any area related to her research interests.